John and Gerry's Orchids of Britain and Europe

 Ophrys classica

 O. classica was first described by Devillers-Terschuren and Devillers from Monte Argentaria in 2000.
-It is a member of the 12 strong O. exaltata group whose name literally means "of the fleet" and refers to the species preference for coastal habitats.
+It is a member of the O. exaltata group whose name literally means "of the fleet" and refers to the species preference for coastal habitats.
 It is rarely found more than a few miles inland of the Tyrrhenian coastline.

 .